 The barrel is a factory new 14.5" M4 Government profile barrel.
 Charlie's Custom Clones, working with its design and build partner, Potomac Armory, is sourcing carbine gas system barrels, as per military spec, from Colt, FN and Daniel Defense, depending upon which manufacturer is able to meet our supply needs.
 The Colt barrels often come with a pinned A-frame front sight base, and when that barrel is sourced, we have our barrel shops phosphate coat the barrels a second time to assure no corrosion from the front sight pin holes.
 Our Military special M4A1 upper receiver groups are fitted with a Mk12 gas block, as was standard for the non-FSP SOPMOD Block 2 uppers.
 The Daniel Defense RIS rail is specifically designed for the Mk12 gas block, originally designed by NAVSEA, for use on a carbine gas length barrel, and the Daniel Defense M4A1 rail has a opening at the bottom to accommodate the larger bottom portion of the Mk12 gas block.
 The Mk12 gas block is secured by set screws in the bottom and locked in place with red Loctite, as was standard for USGI issued M4A1 uppers.
 Barrels are chrome-lined 5.56 NATO chambered and are magnetic particle inspected and high pressure tested, with a mil-spec phosphate coated 4150 steel barrel.
 All barrel manufacturers provide similar specifications in 1:7 twist, and all are used by the US military: Colt, FN and Daniel Defense.

 The barrel is finished with a Surefire SOCOM Warcomp muzzle device, which is pinned and welded in place by an outside shop that Charlie's and Potomac Armory which provides superior workmanship.
 In fact, you might not even notice that the flash hider was welded.
 The craftsmanship is that good!
 Charlie's recommends what is known as "neutral timing" of the Surefire Warcomp.
 This means that we "point" the gas ports upwards.
 This is important to note, as Surefire actually recommends an off-center timing.
 It is a preference, and we have found that most customers prefer the timing of the ports to be upward.
 If you would like your Surefire Warcomp to be timed off-center, you just need to specify that to us.
-There is no additional cost, but the request will add a number of weeks to your build, as we send out the barrels for pin and weld in batches, and specific requests are fine, but mean that your barrel will not be ready when we start your build, and will add a few weeks to send the barrel out and get it back.
+There is no additional cost.
 The Surefire SOCOM Warcomp is compatible with the Surefire SOCOM suppressor line, and Charlie's recommends the Surefire SOCOM RC2 in FDE, but we also offer the RC2 in black, in addition to Mini-2 SOCOM suppressors from Surefire, which also fit the Warcomp muzzle device.

 Bolt carrier group is Colt M16 full auto mil-spec shot peened phosphated tool steel and chrome lined interior and chrome lined gas key hardened to USGI specifications and Grade hardened and staked fastener.
 The bolt is mil spec Carpenter 158 steel, magnetic particle inspected (MPI).
 Colt Bolts are typically marked "MPC" and the carrier may or may not be marked with a "C" as Colt provides carriers either way.
-In past years, one could tell a Colt carrier by the "C" marking, but that is no longer a test.
+In past years, one could tell a Colt carrier by the "C" marking, but that is not always the case.
 Charging handle is a PRI M84 "gas buster" charging handle, as used by the US military.

 Knights Armament back-up sights are provided: The original M4 folding front sight and the full sized 600 meter rear sight.